V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/foam-needle-cutter.md

 A MPCNC can be built large enough to handle a *510x750mm (20"x30")* sheet of foam board, but it won't be stiff enough to mill aluminum.
 A LowRider can easily handle this size, is cheaper to build, and can be rolled aside when not in use to leave most of your bench for other work.
-There's also the [ERC TimSav machine](https://www.thingiverse.com/thing:3951161) which is even cheaper and simpler, but harder to use for other things.
+There's also the [ERC TimSav machine](https://www.thingiverse.com/thing:3951161) and [moebeast's Foam Ripper](https://www.thingiverse.com/thing:2520214), which are even cheaper and simpler, but harder to use for other things.

 Everyone uses fairly large motors, although the actual power used is very low, around 10-20W.
 This is largely historical, but it is useful to have a motor with a short shaft and threaded holes to